-The giving church not only heaps for itself credit in a heavenly account, but God provides the church's present needs "according to His glorious riches."
-By blessing the act of giving in heaven and on earth, God will release the "Z" thinking church to provide the finances for the task (Php 4:15-19).
+The giving church not only heaps credit for itself in a heavenly account, but God provides the church's present needs "according to His glorious riches."
+By blessing the act of giving in heaven and on earth, God releases the "Z" thinking church to provide the finances for the task (Php 4:15-19).

-"Z" Strategy
+2. "Z" Strategy